-Note: Interestingly, the TCL-100 tele-converter for the X100 series also works on the X70 according to X-Photographer Ivan Joshua-Loh.
+Note: Interestingly, the TCL-100 tele-converter (check price on Amazon) for the X100 series also works on the X70 according to X-Photographer Ivan Joshua-Loh.
 There is some vignetting as you can’t activate the image correction in-camera but the results aren’t bad.
 Source here.

 6. VF-X21 Optical Viewfinder

 Since the X70 doesn’t come with an optical viewfinder, you may well find yourself missing one from time to time.
 If this is the case, you can check out the separate VF-X21 optical viewfinder.
 It attaches to the hot shoe and accommodates both the 28mm and 21mm fields of view.
 (Keep in mind that you’ll experience parallax error with the optical viewfinder if you shoot at a close distance.)

 Extra batteries are another big “must-have” in our humble opinion.
 After shooting intensively for half a day with the X70, you will inevitably drain your battery.
 You can extend the battery life by putting the camera into Low performance mode but just to be safe, it is always wise to have an extra battery on you.
 You can either go with the official NP-95 battery (also used on the X100 series) or choose a third party battery such as Wasabi or Watson.
 We own both the official and third party batteries but have found that the Fujifilm version lasts a little longer.